 Venue and facilities hire

 The Chapel and its facilities are available to hire for a variety of different events.
 To enquire about hiring the Chapel, please contact the Chapel Clerk on 01223 338676, or by email.
-If you would like to get married in the Chapel, please contact the Acting Dean by email.
+If you would like to get married in the Chapel, please contact the Dean by email.

 The Chapel can seat up to 247 people in the collegiate style benches and misericords.
-If desired, additional seating can be placed in the aisle to increase the total number of seats in the main body of the Chapel to 413 (at £1 per extra seat).
+If desired, additional seating can be placed in the aisle to increase the total number of seats in the main body of the Chapel to 413 (at extra charge).
 It is also possible for an extra 100 seats to be set out in the Ante-Chapel, but these do offer restricted views.